FrancescoBonizzi/lastminute-interview/README.md

 ### The project structure
 - `SalesTaxes-Library`: it contains all the application domain and logic.
 I defined a `ShoppingCart` as the `Article`(s) container and a `ShoppingCartEditor` with the taxes and totals calculation logic.
 I also imagined some abstractions: a `ShopConfiguration` and `ShoppingCart`(s) providers, with the idea the they could be implemented by persisted storage classes.
 It is cross-platform library, so it could be reused with other clients, for example a website.
 Lastly, it manages the `Receipt` rendering as an HTML page.
 - `SalesTaxes-Library-UnitTests`: this is the unit tests project.
-I tested the interview given inputs and outputs, the shopping cart add/remove items method, and the method I defined to implement the rounding rule
+I tested the interview given inputs and outputs, the shopping cart add/remove items method, and the method I defined to implement the rounding rule.
 - `SalesTaxes-ClientConsole`: this is the client, the starting point of the whole application.
 This project depends on `SalesTaxes-Library`.
 When started, it runs the three `IInterviewInput` to generate the receipts and show their output.

 ### Dependencies management

 Since I feel it is important to rely on abstractions and decouple the application dependencies, I decided to initialize the application with a DI container.
 I chose `Castle Windsor`, a very popular DI library.
 Inside `SalesTaxes-ClientConsole` project I defined every dependency with their own lifestyle into the `DependenciesInstaller` class.
-To automatize the registration of the `InterviewInput`(s) components I let this classes implement a dummy interface - `IInterviewInput`.
+To automate the registration of the `InterviewInput`(s) components I let this classes implement a dummy interface: `IInterviewInput`.

 ### Data choices

-- To represent currency amounts I chose the .NET decimal data type, because it is more suitable for financial calculations.
+- To represent currency amounts I chose the .NET `decimal` data type, because it is more suitable for financial calculations.
 Compared to floating-point types, has more precision on small numbers (which is our case).
-- To categorize each article type, I defined an enum `ArticleTypes`
+- To categorize each article type, I defined the enum `ArticleTypes`.
 - To apply the tax application rules I chose a lookup structure (a `Dictionary`) to associate each `ArticleTypes` to a tax percentage.

 ### Continuous Integration
 As a CI tool I chose **GitHub Actions**.
 I defined a configuration file, `.github/workflows/dotnet-core.yml` with some steps and conditions to build the repository projects:

-- Trigger: on every push or pull request on `main` branch
+- Trigger: every push or pull request on `main` branch
 - Running OS: Ubuntu last version
 - Actions:
   - Setup a .NET Core environment